Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/interfaces.md

 --

-As you have seen, interfaces in Java offer an alternative form of inheritance in Java with some similarities - and many differences - with class-based inheritance.
+Interfaces in Java offer an alternative form of inheritance in Java with some similarities - and many differences - with class-based inheritance.

---

-- Thank you.
-Bye.